-Paraplegia is a pattern of paralysis that affects the legs due to an injury or damage to the brain and spinal cord.
-The level and severity of the injury can be further classified into the following types of paraplegia:
+The level and severity of the condition can be further classified into the following types of paraplegia:

 Complete paraplegia: This type of injury causes total loss of function of the legs with symptoms like loss of sensation, movement, and bladder and bowel control.